 However, Newberry Moore’s journey has not been without challenges.
 She recalls losing the Olympic trials as one of the most difficult experiences of her career.
 Another major hurdle came after becoming a mother, as she navigated the demands of motherhood alongside her training.
 “Being a full-time athlete while advocating for myself, my son, and my family was a steep learning curve,” she admitted.
 “I had to convince all the men around me of all the things that I needed.”
 Despite these challenges, Newberry Moore’s perseverance paid off when she and her team made it to the 2024 Olympics.

-Newberry Moore serves as an inspiration not just sailors, but all women, as a symbol of resilience and perseverance.
+Newberry Moore serves as an inspiration not just for sailors, but for all women, as a symbol of resilience and perseverance.